Scifiler-sys/Java-Curriculum/Wk7/Day1/JS/Readme.md

     }
     //Anything outside cannot see that x variable
     ```
-* Function
+* Function scope
     * Each function you create is a new scope
     * Kinda like methods in C# in that variables created in the function only stays in that function
-* Global
+* Function scope
     * Can be access anywhere in JS
     * Var keyword that will give variable a global scope
     ```JS
     {
         var x = 2;
     }
-    //Anything outside this block scope still has access to x because it is global
+    //Anything outside this block scope still has access to x because it is functional scope
     ```
 * let keyword limits the scope of the variable depending on where it was declared
     * Mostly use "let" to try your best to avoid conflicting variable names